Hinto AI

 Key Features

-• Knowledge Base Generation: A single walkthrough video becomes a full table of contents with multiple organized articles, not just a single page.
+• Knowledge-base generation: one long video becomes a full table of contents with multiple organized articles.

 Pricing